-The Selkirk College Environmental Sustainability Awards are presented annually to a student and an employee who have made significant contributions to environmental sustainability.
-The recipients are those who have demonstrated outstanding leadership in encouraging a sustainability culture on campus and within the broader community.
+Every year, we present Selkirk College Environmental Sustainability Awards to a student and an employee who have made significant contributions to environmental sustainability.

-Jenna Schulhof showed dedicated leadership within the Environment Club during her two years at Selkirk.
-She created an inclusive environment for her peers to participate and contribute towards furthering sustainability initiatives on campus.
-Jenna was significantly involved in waste audits, outreach events, workshops, documentary film screenings and initiatives to reduce waste in campus cafeterias.
-She hosted an Environmental Grief session, the first of its kind at the College, which laid the foundation for subsequent sessions in the future.
-Jenna is also an inspirational role model within their personal life, and leads by example as they make conscious choices to "live lightly."
+Jenna Schulhof was involved in waste audits, outreach events, workshops, documentary film screenings and initiatives to reduce waste in campus cafeterias.
+She hosted an Environmental Grief session, the first of its kind at the college.

-The student-based Environment Club came together at the start of the academic year with the following goal: To raise awareness of environmental issues and strive to create culture of sustainability at Selkirk.
-Throughout the year, they provided environmental outreach at lunch hours, picked up garbage on campus grounds, participated in a waste audit, hosted a workshop to learn how to make your own reusable beeswax food wrap, held a screening of the documentary “Last Stand” and raised money for these conservation groups, collected tap water pledges, led a trail walk on campus, and partnered with the Citizens’ Climate Lobby Nelson chapter to host a letter writing campaign, which resulted in over 50 letters to our local MPs and federal ministers expressing our concerns about issues related to climate change.
-The club is always seeking new student members.
-Everyone is welcome!
+The student-based Environmental Club provided environmental outreach, picked up garbage, participated in a waste audit, hosted a workshop on making reusable beeswax food wrap, fundraised, collected tap water pledges, led a trail walk on campus, and partnered with the Citizens’ Climate Lobby Nelson chapter to host a letter writing campaign, which resulted in over 50 letters to our local MPs and federal ministers expressing our concerns about issues related to climate change.

-Mike has shown strong leadership and commitment to sustainability at Selkirk, especially with regards to reducing energy use by optimizing building control systems.
-He has sat on the College's Environmental Sustainability Committee since 2013 and he completed his SEMAC (Sustainable Energy Management Advanced Certificate) from BCIT in 2015.
-Mike has been instrumental in many sustainability initiatives on campus, including the bioswales project, parking lot upgrades, interior lighting upgrades to reduce energy use, and the annual Sweater Day initiative to promote energy conservation.
-Mike has been a positive influence at Selkirk.
+Mike has been instrumental in many sustainability initiatives on campus, including the bioswales project, parking lot upgrades, interior lighting upgrades and the annual Sweater Day initiative to promote energy conservation.

 The Award's Creation

-Thank you to David Ringheim, an instructor in the Fine Woodworking program, for creating the beautiful trophies, which are in the Sustainability display case on Castlegar campus.
-The wood used came from a Big Leaf Maple that fell down in Lakeside Park in Nelson during a storm nearly 15 years ago.
-The wood from this tree has been incorporated into student projects ever since.
+Thank you to David Ringheim, an instructor in the Fine Woodworking program, for creating the beautiful awards.
+The wood comes from a big leaf maple that fell down in Lakeside Park in Nelson during a storm over 15 years ago.
+Wood from this tree has been incorporated into student projects ever since.